rtprio/puppet-yggdrasil/README.md

 The easiest way to get started is to simply include the module.
 The node will find other peers on the same network via multicast.
+Nodes across wider networks can be linked with the listen and peers directive.
 ```
 include yggdrasil
 ```